 “A couple of classes later, on October 1, 1984, the Feast day of St. Thérèse of Lisieux (though I had no clue who she was or what the day represented), I experienced a profound conversion to the Church.
 I did not decide to join her that day, but I became unshakably convinced of her authenticity and of her claims.
 About one second after that moment of enlightenment, I realized that the Eucharist is truly and substantially the Body and Blood of Jesus Christ.
 It all happened in about two seconds.
 Without me knowing even who she was, St. Thérèse of Lisieux brought about my conversion through the blessing and heart of Immaculate Mary, and I became (though I did not yet know it) Thérèse’s brother in spiritual blood through the fire of the Holy Spirit who arcs through time and space to work these miracles.”
 (My Story)

-4 – God’s continued loving response to our goodwill through the outflow of actual graces that leads us to a deeper conversion, forming the foundation for our journey through the Immaculate Heart of Mary in sanctifying grace toward our place in His divine order.
+4 – God’s continues His loving response to our goodwill through the outflow of actual graces that leads us to a deeper conversion, forming the foundation for our journey through the Immaculate Heart of Mary in sanctifying grace toward our place in His divine order.

 “She (Joan of Arc) was a good, God-fearing girl.
 When she was at church, sometimes she would have her hands clasped and her eyes raised and her face turned to the Crucifix and the Blessed Virgin.”
 (The Retrial of Joan of Arc, Régine Pernoud, Ignatius Press, p.
 78)